QuaCaTeam/quaca/docs/api/polarizability.md

+?> We try to use the same variable names for the same physical quantities, which resemble the LaTeX writing.
+Please have a look at the [reference table](documentation/units)

 # Polarizability
 This abstract class serves as a container for two different polarizabilities: one of a particle with an internal heat bath and one without such a bath.
 We expect the polarizability to be of the form